Yayayaninis/ps6-correction-td1-td2-v2/back-end/README.md

 # NodeJS Back-End Starter

+## Postman collection

+In back-end folder of this repository, you will find a postman collection called `PS6.postman_collection.json`.

+It contains all the requests to manipulate your API.
+You just need to `import` it in your postman to use it.

 ## Install & Run

 1) Install [NodeJS Installer](https://nodejs.org/en/download/) (you should already have NodeJS since it was a dependency of the Front-End)